Technical Advisory

 Operational discipline is essential for safety and reliability:

-• Establish end-to-end traces for moderation decisions, linking content, policy checks, actions, and peer propagation.
+• Establish end to end traces for moderation decisions, linking content, policy checks, actions, and peer propagation.

 • Measure moderation accuracy, false positives/negatives, latency, and escalation rates; set alert thresholds for drift.

-• Implement human-in-the-loop review processes for high-risk content and edge cases that require nuance beyond automated signals.
+• Implement human in the loop review processes for high risk content and edge cases that require nuance beyond automated signals.

-• Regularly test guardrails against adversarial content and prompt injection attempts; perform red-teaming exercises on agent plans.
+• Regularly test guardrails against adversarial content and prompt injection attempts; perform red teaming exercises on agent plans.

 Strategic Perspective